Yay295/AssignmentProblemComparison/README.md

 [John Weaver]'s code was originally written without templates, and then poorly ported to use templates.
 It had to be modified in order to correct those mistakes so that it could compile.

 [Kevin L. Stern]'s code is incredibly fast, and I don't know why.
-I've already spent longer on this than I planned though, so I'm just going to present them as they are and maybe come back to this in the future.
+I've noticed in the task manager that it is using multiple threads, but there's no multi-threading code in it, so this is probably just the garbage collector.
+It also seems to be caching more values, leading to a significantly higher memory footprint (though the memory usage could also just be the JVM).

 [Paolo Bonzini]'s code is an updated fork of [Mattias Andrée]'s code.
 Considering it's slower and emits more warnings, I'm not sure it was a worthwhile update.